radicle-dev/rips/0001-heartwood.md

 as they will usually be followed by a `git-fetch`.

-We should also note that the `NodeId` in this case is not only the announcer of these updated references, but the *author*.
+We should also note that the `NodeId` in this case is not only the announcer of these updated references, but may be the *author*.
 When Alice pushes changes to a project, she announces these changes over the network using a reference announcement, via her own node.

 ### Node Announcements